O-Three-Two/2023-10-zetachain-alpha/phase-1/101-zetachain.md

 #### Why would you use omni chain contracts?

-Any EVM smart contract you were thinking about making multi-chain could be an omni chain contract.
+Any EVM smart contract you were considering making multi-chain could be an omni-chain contract.

-The most significant benefit comes from deploying and interacting with the main logic in one location, because it makes the operations much easier.
+The most significant benefit comes from deploying and interacting with the main logic in one location because it makes the operations much easier.

 You're managing one application instead of managing five applications, right?